erickpaulus/text-line-segmentation/README.md

 - results/lines : consist of resulted image in Dat file

 ## Credit
-Thanks to Gallego for sharing the code for binarization process and some codes is adaped from https://github.com/ajgallego/document-image-binarization
+Thanks to Gallego for sharing the code for binarization process and some codes are adopted from https://github.com/ajgallego/document-image-binarization